Stances of Faiths on LGBTQ Issues: Pentecostals

 Pentecostal congregations have historically condemned homosexuality, and most Pentecostal denominations have doctrinal statements condemning homosexuality, such as the International Pentecostal Holiness Church’s statement, “We have maintained a strong position against premarital, extramarital, and deviant sex, including homosexual and lesbian relationships, refusing to accept the loose moral standards of our society.
 We commit ourselves to maintaining this disciplined lifestyle with regard to our bodies.”

-Resources for LGBT Pentecostals:
+Resources for LGBTQ Pentecostals: